 An important note to make when embarking on the journey of how to become a vet is that you need experience working with animals.
-Before applying to a school of veterinary medicine, a student must have solid experience working with animals—at least 150 hours worth.
+Before applying to a school of veterinary medicine, a student must have solid experience working with animals—typically at least 150 hours.
 Most students have animal-related internships or work in animal clinics or shelters or veterinary offices, but opportunities also exist in aquariums, farms, microbiological labs, pet stores, stables, and zoos.
 Another aspect that may be beneficial to you when figuring out how to become a vet is to shadow a veterinarian.
-Developing a relationship with someone you shadow can help secure an all-important letter of recommendation afterwards that will be needed for the application process.
+Developing a relationship with someone you shadow can help secure an all-important letter of recommendation that will be needed for the application process.

 The next step in your journey of how to become a veterinarian is to start applying to veterinary medical school.
-As a veterinary hopeful you begin the application process to schools of veterinary medicine accredited by the American Veterinary Medical Association (AVMA)—such as the Ross University School of Veterinary Medicine (RUSVM)*.
+As a veterinary hopeful, you begin the application process to schools of veterinary medicine accredited by the American Veterinary Medical Association (AVMA)—such as the Ross University School of Veterinary Medicine (Ross Vet)*.
 Most students apply to four or five schools during the summer before their senior year of university.
 Many veterinary schools accept applications through the Veterinary Medical College Application Service (VMCAS), which is provided by the Association of American Veterinary Medical Colleges (AAVMC).

 If you are a university graduate who wants to pause awhile or add to your undergraduate education before applying to veterinary schools, a “gap year” may include working in an animal field or attending a healthcare master’s program or postbaccalaureate pre-vet program.
 A gap year is often more than one calendar year.